saji2000/saji2000/README.md

 ### Hi there 👋

+I am a 4th year software engineering student at the University of Alberta.
+I am also working as the CEO and Co-Founder in Maple Dating Inc.

 ## 🔧 Technologies & Tools
 <p align="left">
    <a href="https://www.python.org" target="_blank"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" alt="python" width="40" height="40"/> </a>